earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/2018-02-05-intro-to-python-time-series-data-landing-page.md

 * Identify an anomaly or change in the data that you can clearly see when you plot it.
 Then fix that anomly to make the plot more uniform.
 See example below for guidance!

-###  For all your plots be sure to do the following
+###  Do The Following For All Plots

+Make sure you have the following for each of the plots listed above:

-* Label Plots Appropriately
+* Label Plot axes and add titles as appropriate
 * Be sure that each plot has:

     * A figure caption that describes the contents of the plot.